Last updated May 17, 2021

 We collect information about you that you provide to us, such as your name and contact information, including when you provide it to us through our website or mobile apps.
-In order to register for relay services for which the Federal Communications Commission (“FCC”) requires registration, we will ask you to provide certain information to us, including your name, your date of birth, the last four digits of your social security number (or equivalent, if applicable), your address, your telephone number, and your registered location information for emergency calling purposes.
+In order to register for relay services for which the Federal Communications Commission (“FCC”) requires registration, we will ask you to provide certain information to us, including your name, your date of birth, the last four digits of your social security number (or equivalent, if applicable), your street address, your telephone number, and your registered location information for emergency calling purposes.
 We may also maintain information provided by you, including your address and telephone number, in connection with call handling preferences as contained in your profile.
-FCC rules require that in certain cases we collect and maintain records of self-certification from you, or third party certifications from approved hearing health professionals, about your eligibility to use certain relay services.
+FCC rules require that in certain cases we collect and maintain records about your eligibility to use certain relay services that may include self-certification from you, or third party certifications from approved professionals.

-We collect information about how you use our relay services.
-This information includes customer proprietary network information (“CPNI”), which includes information such as the type and quantity of the services to which you subscribe; the equipment and facilities used; and the numbers, dates, times, and duration of the calls you place.
-As noted below, FCC rules provide you certain rights with respect to access, use, and disclosure of your individually identifiable CPNI.
+We also collect information about how you use our relay services.
+This information includes customer proprietary network information (“CPNI”), such as information about who you call.
+As noted below, FCC rules provide you certain rights with respect to access, use, and disclosure of your CPNI.

 Some browsers have incorporated “Do Not Track” features.
 Most of these features, when turned on, send a signal or preference to the website or online service that a user visits, indicating that the user does not wish to be tracked.
 Because there is not yet a common understanding of how to interpret Do Not Track signals, we do not currently respond to those signals.
 For more information regarding Do Not Track mechanisms, see http://allaboutdnt.com/.

-At times, we receive information about customers and prospective customers from third parties.
-For example, we may acquire mailing lists or lists of participants of conferences we sponsor.
-We also may collect information about you through online platforms, including social media platforms (e.g., when you engage with us through social media).
-Finally, we receive information from our business partners without whose services your service and your CapTel device would not properly function.
+At times, we may receive information about customers and prospective customers from third parties.
+For example, we may acquire mailing lists or lists of participants of conferences we attend or sponsor.
+We also may collect certain information about you through social media platforms, including when you engage with us through social media.

-We use the personal information that we collect to provide our services, to improve our services, and to market the most helpful and targeted products and services to you in order to meet your needs as permitted by applicable law.
+We use the information that we collect to provide our services, to improve our services, and to promote the most helpful and targeted products and services to you in order to meet your needs as permitted by applicable law.

-We may share this information with partners and certain service providers that help us deliver and market the services that we provide to consumers.
+In addition, we may share your information with partners and certain service providers that help us provide our services.
 When we share information in this manner, we contractually limit the use and disclosure of the information we share for the specific purpose for which we shared it.

-We do not otherwise share our customers’ personal information and never will sell your personal information.
+We do not otherwise share our customers’ personal information.
 We may, however, share anonymous or aggregate information with third parties for purposes that include improving how we provide service to existing and potential customers.

 We retain the personal information we collect only as long as we deem reasonably necessary for business, accounting, tax, legal or regulatory purposes.